amanlai/stack-overflow-answers/pandas-answers/groupby-mode.md

-It's a post that was first posted as an answer to the following Stack Overflow question
+It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/72427324/19123103

-##### GroupBy pandas DataFrame and select most common value
+## GroupBy pandas DataFrame and select most common value

 > I have a data frame with three string columns.
 I know that the only one value in the 3rd column is valid for every combination of the first two.
 To clean the data I have to group by data frame by first two columns and select most common value of the third column for each combination.
 >